 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have many different functions that they complete in the Rutland SD health facilities where they are employed.
-As their titles imply, they are required to be licensed in all states, including South Dakota.
-While they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves normally work under the guidance of either an RN or a doctor.
-The health care facilities where they work are numerous and diverse, for instance hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients in need of medical care is their domain.
-Each state not only controls their licensing, but also what work activities an LPN can and can’t perform.
-So depending on the state, their daily job activities may include:
+Licensed Practical Nurses have a number of functions that they complete in the Roslyn SD health care facilities where they are employed.
+As their titles imply, they are mandated to be licensed in all states, including South Dakota.
+Even though they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves usually work under the supervision of either an RN or a doctor.
+The medical care facilities where they work are numerous and assorted, for instance hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can encounter patients requiring medical attention is their dominion.
+Each state not only regulates their licensing, but also what duties an LPN can and can’t perform.
+So based on the state, their everyday job functions can include:

 - Initiating IV drips

 - Taking care of patient records